Alberto Migré

-Alberto Migré, pseudonym of "Felipe Alberto Milletari Miagro" (12 September 1931, Buenos Aires – 10 March 2006) was an Argentine TV screenwriter and producer, specialized on telenovelas.
+Felipe Alberto Milletari Miagro (12 September 1931 – 10 March 2006), better known as Alberto Migré, was an Argentine TV screenwriter and producer, who specialized in telenovelas.

 Family background

-Alberto was born in the barrio of Almagro, Buenos Aires, under the name of Felipe Alberto Milletari Miagro; the son of Piedmontese immigrants.
+Alberto was born in the barrio of Almagro, the son of Piedmontese immigrants.

 TV career

 He was in charge of sound in a radionovela starring Chela Ruiz and Horacio Delfino.
 He wrote Revista juvenil argentina (1948).

 Starting in 1972 Migré created television shows including Rolando Rivas, taxista, Piel Naranja and Pobre diabla.
 In 1974 he wrote the script for the cinema version of Rolando Rivas, taxista.
 In its plots, it included topics that were not common on Argentine TV, such as guerrilla warfare and political violence in the 1970s.

 Migré never married, and lived with his parents until their death.
 He died in his sleep of a heart attack at the age of 75.